openseg-group/OCNet.pytorch/README.md

 # OCNet: Object Context Network for Scene Parsing (pytorch)

-**Welcome to share higher reproduced performance than the numbers reported in the paper.**
+**!!!Welcome to share higher reproduced performance than the numbers reported in the paper.**

 ![Overall Framework of OCNet](OCNet.png?raw=true)